uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/transport-layer-protocols.md

 By now you’re probably wondering why we bother splitting up packets… wouldn’t it be easier to send the file as a whole?
 Well, it solves congestion.
 Imagine you're on the passenger train to Trainsylvania, and just before it sets off a great long freight train begins lumbering out of the station.
-Unfortunately, Google is setting up a physical archive of its entire codebase, and it'll be three full days before the line to Trainsylvania is next free.
+Unfortunately, Google is setting up a physical archive of its Google Earth database, and it'll be a full day before the line to Trainsylvania is next free.
 It would be far better to have the freight train split every few wagons so smaller trains, like the one you're on, can still travel in reasonable time.
 The numerous trains could even be sent along different routes, to avoid hogging the one line.
 Web pages are like this too.